 More and more customers are choosing to deploy Atlassian Data Center products using a cloud provider like AWS because it can be more cost effective and flexible than physical hardware.

-To help you design and deploy Data Center infrastructure in a matter of minutes, we provide the following:
+To help you design and deploy Data Center infrastructure, we provide the following:

 - AWS Quick Starts